Nox-Erebos/LoneMartian/Game Items/Armor/Krieger Artifical Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E).md

 When activated **Gentle Repose** will generate a shield that negate all damage for **5s**.

 After use **Gentle Repose** will go on a **10min** cooldown.

+## History
+The **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** was the last device that Dr. Krieger created.
+Only days after the creation of the **Krieger Artificial Intelligence Assisted Cybernetic Exoskeleton (K.A.I.A.C.E)** Dr. Krieger sacrificed his life alongside Dr. Onyx and Dr. Aimi finally ending the war.
+The last message sent by Dr. Krieger was "MY LIFE IS A SMALL PRICE TO PAY FOR THE SAFETY OF HUMANITY!".

 # Item State